 Cross-partition query (scoped to only a few physical partitions)

-Avoiding cross-partition queries
+Avoid cross-partition queries

-For most read-heavy scenarios, we recommend simply selecting the most common property in your query filters.
+For most read-heavy scenarios, we recommend selecting the most common property in your query filters.
 You should also make sure your partition key adheres to other partition key selection best practices.

 The number of physical partitions is tied to the amount of provisioned RU's.
 Each physical partition allows for up to 10,000 provisioned RU's and can store up to 50 GB of data.
-Azure Cosmos DB will automatically manage physical partitions for you.
+Azure Cosmos DB automatically manages physical partitions for you.
 The number of physical partitions in your container is dependent on your provisioned throughput and consumed storage.

 - You plan to have over 30,000 RU's provisioned